OpenID Connect (OIDC) Bearer token authentication

 -

-The Single-page application uses Authorization Code Flow to authenticate the user and retrieve tokens from the OpenID Connect provider.
+The single-page application uses Authorization Code Flow to authenticate the user and retrieve tokens from the OIDC provider.

 -